james-pre/isomorphic-git/docs/fs.md

 ## LightningFS

 If you are writing code for the browser, you will need something that emulates the `fs` API.
-While BrowserFS (see next section) has more features, [LightningFS](https://github.com/isomorphic-git/lightning-fs) might very well fit your needs.
+While ZenFS (see next section) has more features, [LightningFS](https://github.com/isomorphic-git/lightning-fs) might very well fit your needs.
 It was designed from scratch for `isomorphic-git` (by the same author) to eek out more performance for fewer bytes.
 As an added bonus it's dead simple to configure.